-Millennials are prime customers for shops that stock high-margin pre-made and packaged meals.
+Millennials are prime customers for shops that stock high-margin pre-made and packaged meals and common household goods.
 As reported by the USDA, Millennials keep fewer items in the fridge and prefer convenient, pre-cooked meals.
 In fact, patrons from ages 25 to 44 – including Millennials, busy families, and young professionals with some discretionary income – are reported to account for almost 40% of revenue.

 An owner with a deep understanding of the target market and area demographics can tailor their corner store to the locale.
 Consistent staples, distinctive offerings, and hometown favorites should be stocked regularly to effectively meet consumer demand.

 Startup costs for a convenience stores vary depending upon size, location, and product selection.
 Initial investment can range from $10,000 to $1 million according to Entrepreneur.com.
 Most aspiring proprietors will find it necessary to obtain financing or seek investors.